hawkeye1900/SBC-Sept24/week-7/W7-S3-django/1_Django-Project-Setup/exercise/readme.md

 Before we install Django, it's highly recommended to set up a virtual environment to keep your coding environment tidy.
 This will isolate your Python/Django setup on a per-project basis.

 1. **📁 Create a new directory**:
-   - Open your terminal and run:
+   - Open your terminal and run inside the git folder:
      ```bash
      mkdir yourfoldername
      cd yourfoldername